 The Cool 2Be Kind campaign is an initiative of the Winnipeg Police Association and focuses on teaching youth in grades K-8 (Winnipeg schools) the value of being kind.

-Entering our ninth year, this positive behavior, anti-bullying initiative outlines the benefits of being kind to others and making good choices in school and in life.
+Entering our 12th year, this positive behavior, anti-bullying initiative outlines the benefits of being kind to others and making good choices in school and in life.
 Students and staff are invited to create and submit a unique kindness project for their school with the opportunity to receive funding in the amount of $500 to see their project come to life.

-Since 2013, Cool 2Be Kind has funded 201 school kindness projects totalling $100,500.
+Since 2013, Cool 2Be Kind has funded 291 school kindness projects totalling $145,500.
 With the generous support of our sponsors, we are making a real difference by spreading kindness and helping to reduce the incidences of bullying in schools and online.

 Register your Cool 2Be Kind school Kindness project to be eligible to receive a grant of $500.
 Cool 2Be Kind school Kindness projects should help teach K - 8 students the values and benefits of kindness to others.
 Your school Kindness project may be a one-time event or an ongoing program, however, must be completed during the school year.
 You may also incorporate the Cool 2Be Kind message and theme into existing anti-bullying projects which are also eligible for funding.
 All school Kindness project submissions will be considered.